 - Food For The Poor provides financial assistance to aid in the care of more than 200 occupants in the country’s largest residential facility for the sick and the elderly.

 - Food For The Poor’s Prison Ministry Program was established in 2003.
-Through the program, the ministry assists in freeing and reintroducing non-violent prisoners back into the community.
-The program releases inmates who have committed minor offenses during the Easter and Christmas seasons.
-Since the inception of the program, a total of 668 men and women received their freedom.
+Through the program, the ministry assists in freeing and reintroducing nonviolent prisoners back into the community.
+During the Easter and Christmas seasons the program releases inmates who have committed minor offenses.
+Since the inception of the program, a total of 711 men and women received their freedom.

-- Nearly 7,000 ex-inmates have also benefited from the “Fresh Start Program” that provides assistance with profitable jobs, such as welding, carpentry and farming.
+- More than 7,000 ex-inmates have also benefited from the “Fresh Start Program” that provides assistance with profitable jobs, such as welding, carpentry and farming.
 These new releases are supplied with a source of income and are discouraged from repeating their offenses.